 Jim Blake, Co-Chair Jim is currently the Community Economic Development Consultant for the Haliburton County Development Corporation, Curator of the Haliburton Sculpture Forest, the Program Consultant for the Arts Council ~Haliburton County, and a part-time faculty member at the Fleming College, Haliburton Campus with the Haliburton School of The Arts.
 Jim is the co-founder and president of the Haliburton County Community Co-operative and co-founder and co-chair of the management committee member of the U-Links Centre for Community-Based Research in Haliburton County.
 He served as a member of the advisory committee for the Haliburton School of The Arts from 2006 to 2009.
 In the spring of 2007, Jim was awarded the Fleming College Fellowship in Applied Education.
 Jim studied fine art at University of Guelph, York University and the New School of Art and exhibited his work as a visual artist from 1976 to 1984.
 He holds degrees in Psychology and Education from York University.

-Norm Thomas Norm is a retired United Church minister having come to the Haliburton area six years ago.
+Norm Thomas Norm is a retired United Church minister having come to the Haliburton area several years ago.
 During his career, Norm participated in a variety of community development processes, and gave leadership to the formation of the Riverdale Community Organization.
 Norm began his ministry in Northern Ontario (Swastika) and continued to serve the Church in Edmonton, Alberta, Toronto, Ontario, and Calgary, Alberta.
 During the last twenty years of his work, Norm was hired as a New Church Developer.
-Since his retirement norm has served the church in a variety of interim appointments.
+Since his retirement, Norm has served the church in a variety of interim appointments.
 Since coming to Minden, he has involved himself in a variety of Boards and Committees, and hopes to continue to contribute to the Haliburton community development process as the opportunities arise.
-Norm has been a member of the U-Links Committee for the past two years.

 Tom Whillans Tom has been a member of the U-Links Management Committee since its inception.
 Between 1989 and 2003 with John Wadland he created the Haliburton Bioregional Project -- a senior Trent University course that served as the foundation for U-Links.
 Tom has been a professor at Trent University since 1983, nine of those years as as Chair of the Environmental and Resource Science/Studies Program.
 He works on community-based engagement with wetlands and fisheries, ecological restoration, Great Lakes environmental management, and was involved for 10 years in the development of an Ecuadorian/Andean network on integrated watershed management.

-Jeanne Anthon Is currently a Councillor in Minden Hills, having served in the past as Councillor for 9 yrs: Reeve for 6 and Warden for 1 yr.
+Jeanne Anthon Is is a past Councillor in Minden Hills, and has served in the past as Reeve and Warden.
 She has been the President (4 yrs) of the Federation of Ontario Cottagers’ Assocs., 6 yrs on the Grant Review Team for the Trillium Foundation, 9 yrs on the Haliburton Highlands Health Services Board (2 yrs as chair) and 14 yrs with Haliburton County Community Care.
-She is a founding member of U-Links, Haliburton Stewardship Council and Haliburton Land Trust.
+She is a founding member of U-Links, Haliburton Stewardship Council and Haliburton Highlands Land Trust.
 Jeanne hails from Mississauga where she was President of the Mississauga City Centre Opera and a Director of the Mississauga Arts Council.
-She was chosen Highlander of the Year in 2004, Senior of the Year Minden Hills 2007 among several recognition's.
+She was chosen Highlander of the Year in 2004, Senior of the Year Minden Hills 2007 among several recognitions.
 Jeanne has been a member of the Rotary Club of Minden for 25 yrs and continues to serve on numerous community committees.

-Patrick Walsh A proud Trent graduate with a long career in the marketing communication business providing customer acquisition / retention and communication planning strategy counsel to clients and media owners.
-Spend the last years of work life providing consulting / implementation counsel to companies specializing in digital media, mobile media, direct response media, response technology, performance and analytic measurement.
-Was engaged by traditional and digital media companies to consult on mobile media and content strategies, by response a technology company to sell high-end software applications, and a leading research company to develop and sell the first Canadian mobile usage research study.
-Also worked with a major not-for-profit to create and execute a successful media sponsorship program.
-Am honored to be able to work with U-Links as we provide research support to help build a better community.
+Patrick Walshe Patrick is a proud Trent graduate with a long career in the marketing communication business providing customer acquisition / retention and communication planning strategy counsel to clients and media owners.
+Patrick spent the last years of his career providing consulting / implementation counsel to companies specializing in digital media, mobile media, direct response media, response technology, performance and analytic measurement.
+Patrick was engaged by traditional and digital media companies to consult on mobile media and content strategies, by a technology company to sell high-end software applications, and a leading research company to develop and sell the first Canadian mobile usage research study.
+Patrick also worked with a major not-for-profit to create and execute a successful media sponsorship program.